redis/redis-doc/docs/install/install-redisinsight/install-on-aws.md

 Step 5: Run RedisInsight in the Docker container
 -------

-Finally, install RedisInsight.
-Run the following command to download and run the RedisInsight Docker image.
+Finally, install RedisInsight using one of the options described below.

 1. If you do not want to persist your RedisInsight data: